kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

+### Conclusion
 Not only did you get the assert creation for free, when the order-object gets extended in the future you will get those updates for free as well.
-If you dont like the format of the `expected` variable, check (configuration)[https://github.com/kbilsted/StatePrinter/blob/master/doc/HowToConfigure.md] for heaps of ways to tweak the output.
+If you don't like the output format of the `expected` variable, read  (configuration)[https://github.com/kbilsted/StatePrinter/blob/master/doc/HowToConfigure.md] for heaps of ways to tweak the output.

+# 2. Getting started with FULL automatic unit tests

+The workflow is as follows

+1. Instruct StatePrinter to allow auto-rewriting
+2. Create the test, but leave the expected empty
+3. Run the test, the failing tests are now automatically rectified to pass
+4. Inspect the changes before pushing to the repository

+This is a much simpler work flow since it allows StatePrinter to automatically re-write your tests so that they will pass.
+Naturally, this is not suitable for all development situations.
+But very often you are in the situation where you must fix-up several tests simply due to the introduction of new code or changes to code.
+Most of the time these tests are integration test, acceptance tests.
+But also changes to internal called by public API can requires you to do said changes.

+...Work in progress...

-## 1.2 Integrating with your unit test framework
+# 3. Integrating with your unit test framework

 Stateprinter is not dependent on any unit testing framework, but it will integrate with most if not all.
 Since unit testing frameworks do not share a common interface that StatePrinter can use, you have to configure StatePrinter to call your testing frameworks' assert method.
 For Nunit the below suffices: